axellon/gmgn-vl-radar/README.md

-# GMGN V/L Radar Backup
+# GMGN V/L Radar

-Public backup for the Hermes `gmgn-dlmm-radar` no-agent cron.
+Public backup for GMGN RADAR `gmgn-dlmm-radar` no-agent cron.

 ## What it does